|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 American missions against Ocean Island (Banaba)

 On September 8, 1945 a RNZAF PBY Catalina piloted by Wing Commander Smith and Flying Officer Regan dropped surrender leaflets to the garrison.
-Officially, the garrison surrendered on October 1, 1945 aboard HMAS Diamantina (K377).
+On September 30, 1945 HMAS Diamantina (K377) and embarks a Japanese envoy to negotiate the surrender of the island's garrison of roughly 530 personnel.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|